-The progress of all pupils is monitored regularly by class teachers and the Senior Leadership Team, so that when a pupil is not making expected progress in a particular area of learning, including emotional development, the school can quickly identify the need for additional support.
-This will then be discussed with parents/carers and the pupil concerned
+- The progress of all pupils is monitored regularly by class teachers and the senior leadership team, so that when a pupil is not making expected progress in a particular area of learning, including emotional development the school can quickly identify the need for additional support.
+This will then be discussed with parents and the pupil concerned.

-If parents/carers have concerns about the progress or attainment of their child, or think their child has SEND, they should in the first instance, make an appointment to speak to the class teacher to discuss their concerns, who will then liaise with our SENCo as appropriate.
-School will look into the concerns, share what is discovered and agree with parents/carers what will happen next
+- If parents have concerns about the progress or attainment of their child, or think their child has SEND, they should in the first instance make an appointment to speak to the class teacher to discuss their concerns, who will then liaise with our Special Needs Coordinator (SENDCO) as appropriate.
+School will look into the concerns, share what is discovered and agree with parents what will happen next.

 How will the education support my child?